-While our hypothetical person here is a senior citizen, we don't see anything that's uniquely special about this scenario.
+While our hypothetical person here has advanced age, we don't see anything that's uniquely special about this scenario.
 A person having this status could be a member of any age group.
 And what's needed is simply a good electric toothbrush.
 Specifically, one that can:

 - Assist the person in cleaning what is now a somewhat more challenging oral landscape (numerous dental restorations, some gum recession).

-- And if reduced dexterity has started to become an issue, be a tool that can help them to brush more efficiently and effectively than they can when using a manual brush.
+- And if reduced dexterity or other age-related physical limitation has started to become an issue, be a tool that can help them to brush more efficiently and effectively than they can when using a manual brush.

 Our toothbrush picks for Scenario #1.